 Now I am an anchovy convert.
 If you already love anchovies you know what I mean.
 If you don’t love anchovies I hope you’ll give them a try.
 Anchovies basically taste salty.
 There’s not much to dislike (unless you don’t like salty things).

 Anchovies are an amazing source of omega 3 oils, which are essential to heart health.
-They are also packed with calcium and magnesium, which can support healthy bones as well as the heart.
+They also contain high levels of calcium and magnesium, which can support healthy bones as well as the heart.
 Many people take fish oil supplements to support their heart health but getting it straight from the source is always better.
 Anchovies are one of the best ways to do this.

-For this recipe, I buy anchovies in jars that have been preserved in olive oil.
+For this tapenade recipe, I buy anchovies in jars that have been preserved in olive oil.

 Tomatoes keep grabbing the headlines due to numerous studies showing that these high lycopene foods can prevent various types of cancer, notably prostate cancer.
 To get the most cancer prevention properties from these fruits they need to be well cooked.
 For this recipe, I use roasted tomatoes that are preserved in olive oil.
 You can make these yourself or buy them at the store.